Skip to main content

 Can you combine Scrum and Kanban?+

-Yes — it's called Scrumban.
+Yes.
+It is called Scrumban.
 Teams keep Scrum's sprint cadence and ceremonies but add Kanban's WIP limits and visual flow management.
 This works well for teams transitioning from Scrum who want more flow flexibility, or maintenance teams that still need regular planning checkpoints.
+For a detailed breakdown of how Scrumban works and when to use it, see the Kanban vs Scrumban comparison.

 Which is better for a new product team?+

 Scrum.
 The built-in ceremonies (sprint planning, standups, retros) give new teams a structure to learn from.
-Kanban requires more self-discipline because there's no forced cadence pushing the team to reflect and adapt.
-Once the team matures, they can loosen the structure.
+Kanban requires more self-discipline because there is no forced cadence pushing the team to reflect and adapt.
+Once the team matures and has internalized continuous improvement habits, they can loosen the structure or switch to Kanban.
+Starting with Kanban often leads to a team that never reflects on its process because nothing forces the conversation.

 Do you need a Scrum Master for Kanban?+

-No. Kanban doesn't prescribe any specific roles.
+No. Kanban does not prescribe any specific roles.
 A team lead or PM can manage the board.
-That said, someone should own the flow — monitoring WIP limits, identifying bottlenecks, and facilitating process improvements.
-The role exists; the title doesn't matter.
+That said, someone should own the flow: monitoring WIP limits, identifying bottlenecks, and facilitating process improvements.
+Some teams call this a flow manager or delivery lead.
+The role exists in practice; the title does not matter.
+Without someone actively managing flow, Kanban boards tend to accumulate stale items and WIP limits get ignored.

 Get More Comparisons